MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsBatchPolicyAssignmentOperation.md

 ## PARAMETERS

 ### -OperationId
-The id of a batch policy assignment operation.
+The ID of a batch policy assignment operation.

 ```yaml
 Type: String